-- a) The minimum duration required for the completion of the various Post-Graduate programmes has been listed under Table 2.
-A student may complete the programme at a slower pace by taking more time, but in any case not exceeding the maximum duration. - b) The duration of each semester will normally be 90 working days (18 calendar weeks), inclusive of examination days.
+- a.
+The minimum duration required for the completion of the various Post-Graduate programmes has been listed under Table 2.
+A student may complete the programme at a slower pace by taking more time, but in any case not exceeding the maximum duration. - b.
+The duration of each semester will normally be 90 working days (18 calendar weeks), inclusive of examination days.

-1 abit - 2
+Table - 2

 Programme Minimum period Maximum period

 M.Tech.
+4 Semesters 8 Semesters

+M.Arch.
 4 Semesters 8 Semesters

 M.Sc.
 4 Semesters 8 Semesters

 MCA 6 Semesters 10 Semesters

 MBA 6 Trimesters 10 Trimesters